-The Draft Framework for the DAP was posted to the website on Friday, May 24th, for a thirty-day comment period where any person or group could access the document for review and provide comments.
-The public comment period for the DAP ended on Sunday, June 23rd.
-During this period, two letters were received by the

-City of Fresno from Leadership Counsel for Justice and Accountability and the Anti-Displacement Task Force on behalf of the Chair, and one email was received from a resident, active participant in TCC and project partner.
+The Draft Framework for the DAP was posted to the website (www.transformfresno.com) on Friday, May 24th, for a thirty-day comment period where any person or group could access the document for review and provide comments.
+The public comment period for the DAP ended on Sunday, June 23rd,2019.
+During this period, two letters were received by the City of Fresno from Leadership Counsel for Justice and Accountability and the Anti-Displacement Task Force on behalf of the Chair, and one email was received from a resident, active participant in TCC and project partner.
 Several survey responses were also received both electronically and in hard copy form prior to the June 23rd deadline.
+The DAP draft was plan was revised according to this feedback and posted on the website for another two weeks per SGC Staff for final feedback.
+One additional comment letter was received from a representative from Leadership Counsel for Justice and Accountability.